shivamkumard107/FirebaseMLKit/README.md

 https://github.com/shivamkumard107/FirebaseMLKit

 You simply pass in data to the ML Kit library and it will give you the information you need.
 The on-device APIs process data quickly and will work even when there’s no network connection.

+# How to run:
+- Create a Firebase project for your Google account.
+- Link your fork to your Firebase project, and copy the google-services.json file to your /app directory.
+- And you're done!
+- Link for additional info: https://developer.android.com/studio/write/firebase